Product Number : 106F91600

 Paperback: 32 pages

-by Tom Carr, MA This practical guide is full of insight, techniques and activities for managing and helping chronically angry children and ODD children.
-It provides teachers, counselors, parents and...
+This practical guide is full of insight, techniques and activities for managing and helping chronically angry children and ODD children.
+It provides teachers, counselors, parents and other professionals with numerous...

 All Dogs Have ADHD takes an inspiring and affectionate look at Attention Deficit Hyperactivity Disorder (ADHD), using images and ideas from the canine world to explore a variety of traits...